-Solar energy has been a fast growing industry in America and around the world since the mid-2000s.
-Although by the end of 2019 it only represented 1.5 percent of U.S. energy sources, it’s poised to gain enormous market share in the next decade.
-Here’s a look at how solar power has evolved and where it’s headed in 2020.
+Solar energy has been a fast-growing industry in America and around the world since the mid-2000s.
+Here’s a look at how solar power has evolved and where it’s headed in 2022.

 Introduction to the Solar Industry

 The concept of generating energy from the sun goes back to at least the 7th century B.C., when people used it to light fires with magnifying glasses.
 Then within four centuries, people were lighting torches with a combination of sunlight and mirrors.
 By the late 18th century, ships used solar ovens for long journeys.

 Scientists began to develop solar cells made from selenium in the 1880s.
 The first silicon-based photovoltaic (PV) cells were developed in 1954 at Bell Labs, the research firm that played a leading role in modern computer technology.
 The first uses of solar panels were on satellites during the NASA space race in the late fifties.

 The main problem with solar energy over several decades was low efficiency, meaning it was difficult to harness much of the sun’s energy with solar panels.
 From 1957 to 1960, Hoffman Electronics increased solar efficiency from 8 to 14 percent.
 By the mid-eighties, it jumped to 20 percent, and now entering 2022, it’s up to 33.3 percent.

 The U.S. government introduced solar tax credits in 2006, which created a boom in the solar industry.
 Since then, China has been a major global manufacturer of solar panels, as the price has steadily dropped to affordable levels for homeowners.
 The cost of solar energy in 1956 was about $300 per watt, including installation.
 By 2019 panel cost was under 3.00 per watt.